rxxsta/25daysofchristmas/challenges/day16_Python-And-File-Scripting.md

 ## Challenge 2: How many files contain Version: 1.1 in their metadata

-My Kali machine, and maybe yours too doesn't seem to come with `exiftool` or the python module.
-We need in order for us to script with it.
+My Kali machine, and maybe yours too, doesn't seem to come with `exiftool` or the python module.
+We need them in order for us to script with it.
 So, we have to install both.

 1. `sudo apt install libimage-exiftool-perl` (install cmdline exiftool)